aryn-ai/sycamore/README.md

 docker compose up
 ```

-Once you see log messages similar to:
+Aryn Search will start up and run the demo Sycamore script, process the data, and load the index.
+You will know when these steps are completed when you see log messages similar to:

 ```
 No changes at [datetime] sleeping
 ```

-Then Aryn Search has properly processed the PDF and loaded it into the index.

 7. Use the demo UI for conversational search